david-a-parry/vase/README.md

                             in ANY sample specified by --controls, require at least this many controls to carry a variant before it is filtered.

+      --confirm_control_gts
+                            If using the --controls argument, also filter variants if any control sample is either a no-call or fails specified genotype quality, depth or allele balance thresholds.
+If used in conjunction with the --n_controls option, control samples with no-call genotypes or genotypes failing the above thresholds will be counted towards the number of controls with an allele/variant.

       --biallelic, -biallelic, --recessive
                             Identify variants matching a recessive inheritance